If you'd like to learn more about Howard Hodgkin and his artwork then please visit

 Homage to Howard paintings statement

 I first encountered Howard Hodgkin's artwork when I was seventeen during my Art Foundation course at Wigan Technical College.
 I fell in love with his paintings instantly and his unique use of abstraction and colour.
 His art has been a constant presence in my life, making him one of my favourite artists.
-While in college, I purchased a reproduction of one of his pieces called 'Rain', which I framed and have displayed in various rooms of my home for the last forty years.
+While in college, I purchased a reproduction print of one of his pieces called 'Rain', which I framed and have displayed in various rooms of my home for the last forty years.
 Although it has faded a bit over time, it remains a much loved piece.

 In a way, I wanted to express my gratitude to Howard, which inspired my series of paintings titled 'Homage to Howard'.
 I aimed to incorporate paint and mixed media, similar to my 'Life' series, but with colours that reflect Howard's work.

 For 'Homage to Howard 1', I drew inspiration from one of my favourite pieces of his, 'Memories'.
 I layered the surface using mixed media materials that hold personal significance to me, allowing chance to guide the placement of each element.
 I then mixed paints to closely match the colours in 'Memories', again letting chance dictate where these colours would go on the work.
+I kept the same proportions as Howard's painting but mine are a little smaller.

 'Homage to Howard 2' follows a similar approach to the first, but I began to introduce additional colours.
 While I enjoyed creating the first piece, I felt the urge to incorporate some of my own colours into the mix.